fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 ### Index Switches

-Index switches work similarly to Limit Switches, but the expectation is that they're in the middle of the travel, rather than above.
+Index switches work similarly to Limit Switches, but the expectation is that they're in the middle of the travel, rather than at the end of travel.
 This makes them unsuitable as a solo homing method, but useful as an auxiliary one.

 Index switches are best used in situations where other homing routines would simply take too long, but you have sufficient knowledge to know that it _should_ hit the switch in most cases.
 This can often come up in [[SuperStructure Elevator|Elevator]] systems where the robot starting configuration puts the carriage far away from the nearest limit.